phemex/phemex-api-docs/Public-Spot-API-en.md

 * x-phemex-request-expiry : This describes the Unix ***EPoch SECONDS*** to expire the request, normally it should be (Now() + 1 minute)
 * x-phemex-request-signature : This is HMAC SHA256 signature of the http request.
 Secret is ***API Secret***, its formula is : HMacSha256( URL Path + QueryString + Expiry + body )

+Optional Headers:
+* x-phemex-request-tracing: a unique string to trace http-request, less than 40 bytes.
+This header is a must in resolving latency issues.

 <a name="apiratelimits"/>